clugen/MOCluGen/docs/docs/dev.md

 Building the documentation requires [Octave], [Python] and [mkdocs-material] and must be performed on a [Bash] shell.
-A physical or virtual display (e.g., [xvfb]) are required for generating good looking plots.
+A physical or virtual display (e.g., [xvfb]) is required for generating good looking plots.
 After these requirements are met, and considering we're in the `MOCluGen` folder, run the following
 commands: